-FIGURE 7: (a) Large variation in condition of bolts for clamps. (b) Excessive corrosion at clamp.
+(a) (b) Figure 7: (a) Large variation in condition of bolts for clamps. (b) Excessive corrosion at clamp.

-FIGURE 8: (a) Severe pin-hole corrosion on main pipe due to paint defect.
+Figure 8: (a) Severe pin-hole corrosion on main pipe due to paint defect.
 The measured depth is 6 mm. (b) Line of coating defects on main pipe from contact with buoyancy module.